iorodeo/potentiostat/software/python/potentiostat/docs/tests.rst

         'shift'      :  0.0,   # unitless phase shift
     }

-For these parameters the cyclic voltammetry voltage output is as shown in the figure below.
+With these parameters the output voltage is as shown in the figure below.

 .. figure:: _static/cyclic_test_fig.png
    :align:  center